christopher192/mcdonald-kl-discovery-project/README.md

 ```

 Using `geopy’s geodesic (Vincenty)`
-Here is the code to check if two points are within 5 km.
-It calculates the geodesic distance between two coordinates using the Vincenty formula with the WGS-84 ellipsoid.
-This method is more accurate than Haversine and confirms whether the points are within a 5 km radius.
+Here is the code to check if two outlets' 5 km radius catchments intersect.
+It calculates the geodesic distance between two geographic coordinates using the WGS-84 ellipsoid model, which is more accurate than the Haversine formula (which assumes Earth is a perfect sphere).

 ```
 from geopy.distance import geodesic